 I don't mean look down on them.
 Height doesn't make you better than anyone.

 I mean simply observe from an elevated place how small we are as we go about our lives.
 Within an earth covering atmosphere only a few miles thick, no more than the skin on an apple, we encompass a space only a few feet from the ground up.

-With that perspective in mind, now think of Cosmic Horror and how infinitely insignificant an alien power (not necessarily from another world) would need to flex, to blow such human ants from their surface.
+With that perspective in mind, now think of Cosmic Horror and how infinitely insignificant an alien power (not necessarily from another world) would need to flex, to move such human ants from their surface.

 Scale that up by the square to include imaginary demigods.

 Now bring all that indifference of perspective back down to the scale of those tiny individuals whose reality - wholly from their own perspective - is being so suddenly, impossibly, terrifyingly distorted.

 Imagine what goes through an ant's mind the first time its little body is lifted by a mere breath of wind and blown out into the void.

 This short was made by a Los Angeles based group of professionals including Music Viideo director Michael Dahlquist aka Mike Diva and Guillermo Del Toro (MIMIC, BLADE II, THE DEVIL'S BACKBONE, HELLBOY, PAN'S LABYRINTH).

 Directed by Michael Dahlquist and Sam Shapson

 Starring Nick Gregorio, Douglas Olsson, and Ruben Pla.

 Page copyright 2011 E.C.McMullen Jr.